 Please understand that you will go through a desert.
 And temperatures in a desert are not as static as many people think they are.

 Temperatures in the deserts are very variable, and depending on the time of the year can change drastically.
 You might felt so cold, yet sweat so much several hours later.
+It gets very hot and very cold for several reasons, not only because its a desert in general, but also because of the dramatic changes in altitude.

 Hot temperatures and rain can make your trip difficult.
 And this is why it’s important to check conditions ahead of time.